My Ukrainian village experience in Zalavye, Ternopil

 So there I was, squatting out of eyesight (I hoped) of my new friends, thinking back to the night of what got me here in the first place.
 Movie moment number I-lost-count.

-Back in the car, I saw my cousin bought more drinks — oyyyyy — plus some fruit, a favourite drinking snacks for Ukrainians.
+Back in the car, I saw my cousin bought more drinks — oyyyyy — plus some fruit, a favourite drinking snack among Ukrainians.

 We got to my family’s house, but the night didn’t end quite yet.
 We sat in the car on the village road.
 On the armrest between the front and the back seats there was a bag of nectarines and a bag of grapes.
 I had a drink in hand (a Granny’s anti-Compote), as did the others (besides the driver, of course).